 - Consider making a bully offer – submit your offer before the magic ‘offer date’ in order to circumvent the competition.
 Keep in mind that you’ll need to make your offer so good that it convinces the Seller to take their house off the market.
 You can read more about bully offers here.

-- Wait for the spring market to be over.
+- Buy at off-season times.
 August and December are historically slow real estate months in Toronto, so if you aim to buy a house when everyone is at the cottage or going to Christmas parties, there’ll be less competition.
-Of course those months aren’t that popular with Sellers either, so you’ll have fewer houses to choose from too.
+Of course, those months aren’t that popular with Sellers either, so you’ll have fewer houses to choose from too.